 - Adapted equipment: Hot blade machines are available on the market.
-For correct beak treatment, the blade temperblade color may be used as an indicator.
+For correct beak treatment, the blade temperature should be approximately 650 °C. The blade color may be used as an indicator.
 The use of a template with guide hole is recommended to make treatment easier and more uniform.
-Keeping the machine clean and in good maintenance is vital for - ature should be approximately 650 °C. The good results.
+Keeping the machine clean and in good maintenance is vital for good results. - < 650 °C 65